User Guide Cancel

 1. Do one of the following:

-• Hold down Alt (Option in Mac OS), position the pointer over the line separating two grouped layers in the Layers panel (the pointer changes to two overlapping circles), and click.
+• Hold down Alt (Option in Mac OS), position the pointer over the line separating two grouped layers in the Layers panel (the pointer changes to two overlapping circles), and then click.

 • In the Layers panel, select any layer in the group except the base layer.
-Either drag the layer below the base layer, or drag it between two ungrouped layers in the image.
+Either drag the layer below the base layer or drag it between two ungrouped layers in the image.

 Release clipping mask